How to Survive Driving in Ireland (and Actually Enjoy It!)

 Afternoon turns to evening as we sip our pints and toast the end of Dave’s driving career in Ireland.
 Spirited Irish melodies permeate the room and cascade out crowded doorways onto cobbled streets.
 It’s a terrific Dublin evening.

-Day 4 – The Guinness Storehouse & Jameson Distillery
+Irish Road Trip Day #4 – The Guinness Storehouse & Jameson Distillery

 For our final day, it’s time to dive into a couple of Ireland’s best exports – Guinness and Jameson’s.